project-oak/oak/docs/oak_functions_abi.md

 ### `alloc(len: i32) : i32`

-The Oak Functions runtime invokes `alloc` when it needs to allocate `len` bytes of memory from the Oak Functions WebAssembly module to fulfill an Oak Functions WebAssembly ABI invocation.
+The Oak Functions runtime invokes `alloc` when it needs to allocate `len` number of bytes of memory from the Oak Functions WebAssembly module to fulfill an Oak Functions WebAssembly ABI invocation.
 The Oak Functions WebAssembly module returns the address of the newly allocated buffer.

-The Oak Functions runtime then copies the data in the allocated buffer, i.e., the memory of the Oak Functions WebAssembly module, and returns (?? the pointer to the buffer) as part of the original Oak Functions WebAssembly ABI invocation.
+Then, to fulfill the invocation the Oak Functions runtime copies the data in the allocated buffer, i.e., the memory of the Oak Functions WebAssembly module.

-The allocated memory is owned by the caller of the original Oak Functions WebAssembly ABI invocation, which is responsible for freeing it.
-The Oak Functions runtime never directly frees any previously allocated memory.
+The allocated memory is owned by the caller of the original Oak Functions WebAssembly ABI invocation.
+The Oak Functions runtime never directly frees memor allocated from the WebAssembly module through `alloc`.

 A canonical implementation of `alloc` is [provided in the Oak Functions Rust SDK](/oak_functions/sdk/oak_functions/src/lib.rs).